-Lockhart, The Rock, Yerong Creek and surrounds
+Lockhart, The Rock, Yerong Creek and Surrounds

 Lockhart-Water-Tower.png